audrey617/My-Notes/ML/CS7641 Mid-term Prep.md

 **How to combine learners**: combining the results with mean <br/>
 Generalization: Taking the average of a set of weak learners trained on subsets of the data can outperform a single learner trained on the entire dataset because of overfitting.
 Overfitting a subset will not overfit the overall dataset, and the average will “smooth out” the specifics of each individual learner.<br/>

 ### 3. Boosting (AdaBoost (canonical boosting), Gradient Boosting Machines, Stochastic Gradient Boosting (XGBoost and similar))
 The term boosting refers to a family of algorithms that are able to convert weak learners to strong learners.
 Boosting is an ensemble method that seeks to change the training data to focus attention on examples that previous fit models on the training dataset have gotten wrong.
 The key property of boosting ensembles is the idea of correcting prediction errors.
-The models are fit and added to the ensemble sequentially such that the second model attempts to correct the predictions of the first model, the third corrects the second model, and so on.<br/>
+The models are fit and added to the ensemble sequentially such that the second model attempts to correct the predictions of the first model, the third corrects the second model, and so on.
+From https://machinelearningmastery.com/tour-of-ensemble-learning-algorithms/<br/>

 **3.1 How to pick subsets**: focus on subsets with "hardest" examples (Not good at analyzing)